-In all three projects, one of the common themes was the question: How do people use space – canals, housing, storefronts – and change space to enable other ways of living and interacting in the world?
-What material, architectural, and aesthetic strategies help people make the built environment socially relevant and useful in these ways?
-And what social outcomes do these spatial interventions facilitate?
+All three of these projects ask how people use space – canals, housing, storefronts – and change space to enable other ways of living and interacting in the world.
+These projects explore the material, architectural, and aesthetic strategies people use to make the built environment socially relevant and useful in new ways.
+These projects also asses the social outcomes of these spatial interventions.

 Link to Publications

-I teach courses on urban theory and urban place-making.
-My curriculum highlights the messy interconnections that suture physical forms and social processes together.
-In my classroom, alongside canonical city planning texts, I teach literature from sociology, anthropology, history, and geography, and I expose students to a wide range of case studies from domestic and international contexts.
-This comparative, interdisciplinary approach encourages students to evaluate planning techniques from many perspectives, in many contexts, and with many possible metrics of success.
+I teach courses on urban theory and urban placemaking.
+My curriculum highlights the messy interconnections linking physical forms and social processes.
+In my classroom, alongside canonical city planning texts, I incorporate material from sociology, anthropology, history, and geography, and I expose students to a range of case studies from US and international contexts.
+This comparative, interdisciplinary approach encourages students to evaluate planning techniques from many perspectives, in many contexts, and with many possible measures of success.
 I also encourage students to hone their critical reading, writing, and communication skills.
-Students in my classes routinely prepare written responses to course readings and then use class time presenting ideas to peers, asking probing questions, and engaging in group debates.
+Students in my classes routinely prepare written responses to course readings and then use class time to present their ideas to peers, ask probing questions, and engage in group debates.
 These techniques, which prioritize the development of critical thinking abilities alongside city planning skills, help students gain a broad understanding of the direct and indirect political, economic, and cultural implications of their professional work.

-Previous teaching includes courses on the Theory of Urban Design, Social Justice and the City, Political Ecology of the Third World, Food and the Environment, and a Special Seminar in Water Politics.
+Previous courses includes Theory of Urban Design, Social Justice and the City, Spatial Thinking and Environmental Systems, Political Ecology of the Third World, Food and the Environment, and Water Politics.

 For ten years James Robertson walked the twenty-one-mile round-trip from his Detroit home to his factory job; when his story went viral, it brought him an outpouring of attention and support.
 But what of Robertson’s Detroit neighbors, likewise stuck in a blighted city without services as basic as a bus line?
 What they’re left with, after decades of disinvestment and decline, is DIY urbanism—sweeping their own streets, maintaining public parks, planting community gardens, boarding up empty buildings, even acting as real estate agents and landlords for abandoned homes.